Finding Ideal Trout Fishing Spots in August

 Fly Fishing:

-- Grasshoppers, ants, and beetles are abundant in late summer and often end up in the water, making them a prime food source for trout.
+• Grasshoppers, ants, and beetles are abundant in late summer and often end up in the water, they are a prime food source for trout.

-- I opt for large terrestrial dry fly patterns like Chernobyl Ants, Fat Alberts, and Stimulators.
-These flies imitate the size and profile of these insects, making them enticing to hungry trout.
+• I opt for large terrestrial dry fly patterns like Chernobyl Ants, Fat Alberts, Cicadas, and Stimulators.
+These flies imitate the size and profile of these insects.
+I also keep several variations on hand, if you miss the first strike trout can become fly shy quickly on large terrestrials.

-- Cast these large dry flies near the bank, under overhanging vegetation, and around structure to attract the attention of trout looking for an easy meal on the water’s surface.
+• Cast these large dry flies near the bank, try and drift them under overhanging vegetation, and around structure to attract the attention of trout looking for an easy meal on the water’s surface.
+With that said, exact aim is less important, trout will swim a reasonable distance to grab a big enough snack.

-- Focus on accurate casting to specific targets where trout might be holding, such as under tree canopies or along grassy edges.
+• Focus on accurate casting to specific targets where trout might be holding, such as under tree canopies or along weedy edges.

-- Even during late summer, nymph fishing can be effective as trout continue to feed on underwater insect life.
+• Trout feed on nymphs year-round.
+So late summer is no exception, nymph fishing can be effective as trout continue to feed on underwater insect life.

 Spin Fishing:

-- Trout are often holding in ripples, and faster water where it is more oxygenated.
+• Trout are often holding in ripples, and faster water where it is more oxygenated.
+In some warmer waters, I find all the trout holding behind rocks right in the rapids themselves.
+Find the oxygen, find the trout.

-- Cast near undercut banks, rocks, and structures where trout are likely to seek refuge and ambush prey.
+• Late august is no exception, cast near undercut banks, rocks, and structures where trout are likely to seek refuge and ambush prey.
+When not feeding, trout often hold deep, near the bottom where springs keep the temperature slightly lower.

-- Fishing during low-light conditions, such as early morning or dusk, can increase your chances of success, as trout are more active at these times.
+• Fishing during low-light conditions, such as early morning or dusk, can increase your chances of success, as trout are more active thanks to the lower water temperatures.